-Although some say a tripod can useful, I think that it is essential for any form of close-up or macro photography.
+Although some say a tripod is useful, I think that it is essential for any form of close-up or macro photography.
 It will help limit any form of user induced vibration which will give a sharper image.
 Camera shake is more noticeable the closer you get to the subject.
-Getting the best should be your priority so a good tripod is key.
+Getting the best should be your priority, so a good tripod is key.

 3. Use flash

-It’s not always necessary to use flash but often it is essential as shadows are a macro photographers enemy.
-Try shooting where possible in bright available light and if necessary use some form of reflector, to fill the shadow.
+It’s not always necessary to use flash, but often it is essential, as shadows are a macro photographer’s enemy.
+Try shooting in bright available light and, if necessary, use some form of reflector to fill the shadows.
 This can be the white back cover of your camera manual or a proper reflector from a photo shop.
-It would be ideal if your camera gave you control of the flash but if it doesn’t use a piece of tracing paper and tape it over the flash to diffuse the harsh strobe light.
+It would be ideal if your camera gave you control of the flash, but if it doesn’t, use a piece of tracing paper and tape it over the flash to diffuse the harsh strobe light.

 The use of your camera’s self-timer is essential in limiting camera shake and vibration when pressing the shutter button.
 This is basically a delayed shutter release allowing vibrations to subside before the photo is taken.
 Check out your manual to see how it works on your particular brand of camera.

-Macro photography is fun and it opens up worlds within worlds.
-But as I said in the introduction it can become addictive and expensive.
+Macro photography is fun; it opens up worlds within worlds.
+But as I said in the introduction, it can become addictive and expensive.
 It’s always a good idea to try it out with your compact before spending money on more expensive digital SLR camera systems.

 About the Author